buster719/community/ideas.md

 * Education: a private shard maintains grades and attendance for students, public shard contains different applications that can leverage this information.
 For example scholarship that is given out on a regular basis based on the grades.
 * Supply chain: across two private shards, passing information about components of the bigger item while maintaining proof of the components origin.
+* Pic ID：a platform for people to record their ownership of some pictures onchain.you can only use the picture taken by yourself but not download other's photo.
+If some sellers really want to use some photos from others, they must prove that that's the same product and pay to the author.

 ## Other

 * Food ordering: three party marketplace on the blockchain, which connects restaurats, delivery and users.
 As food is ordered from specific resturant, delivery can pick up order on this marketplace.
 * Tracking packages: the supplier posts upgrades encrypted by public key of the user, only given user can decrypt and check the status.
 * Video sharing: currently many centralized services are starting to block content about blockchain.
 This service can store video content on IPFS or similar file storage solution and use NEAR for discovery, payments and ownership.
+* event tickets: limited number of tickets, and can set rules for trade activities. cause in China, the ticket resell is a nightmare.